Will-Marriott/friendface-take-2/README.md

 Maven is a build automation tool for Java projects.
 There are many ways to compile the project that we will create, but Maven gives us a convention to follow that other developers will also be familiar with.
 When we need to use a library that is not included in the JDK, Maven gives us a way to define that _dependency_ and automatically download it from Maven's central repository when we build our project.

-[This guide](https://maven.apache.org/install.html) covers how to install Maven.
+You can download the latest release [here](https://maven.apache.org/download.cgi).
+There is also [this guide](https://maven.apache.org/install.html), which covers how to install Maven.

 #### Install and Configure IntelliJ